Dr Matthew Brooke-Peat elected Vice-President Education for the Chartered Institute of Architectural Technologists (CIAT)

 Dr Matthew Brooke-Peat, a Course Director from the School of Built Environment, Engineering and Computing has begun a two-year term as Vice-President Education for the Chartered Institute of Architectural Technologists (CIAT).

 With the right mindset and desire to progress, an apprenticeship will enable you to springboard both your academic studies and your working life, providing a solid foundation for the rest of your career.
+Hear from Oliver Gibbs about his experience as an apprentice on the BSc (Hons) Civil Engineering - Design Engineer course.

 £350 raised for Crash (the construction) charity and Constructing Excellence Yorkshire and Humber network christmas quiz night.